mortenterhart/collaborative-markdown-editor/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-**Warning**: The build process for Heroku as well as for Docker may take some time (around 3 minuntes).
+**Warning**: The build process for Heroku as well as for Docker may take some time (around 3 minutes).

 ## Architecture